Essential guide to conveyancing fees

 There are two ways to categorise these fees.

-The first is the legal fees paid to a licensed conveyancer or solicitor.
+1. Legal fees.
+These legal costs are paid to a licensed conveyancer or solicitor.
 They take care of the property ownership transfer.

 Breakdown of Conveyancing Fees